March 13, 2026

 Eventually, the monastery's abbot realized McCarthy was wasting his talents, basking in all that stillness, and urged him to re-join the outside world.

-And so, one thing leading to another, McCarthy found work as a freelance writer, speech writer, editorial writer and then columnist.
+And so, one thing leading to another, McCarthy found successive work as a freelance writer, speech writer, editorial writer and then columnist.
 He left the Post in 1997.

-Through it all, and up almost to the end of his life, he had what you might call an outside gig as a peace advocate, teaching classes on the subject of non-violence to children at schools in and around Washington, D.C.
+Through it all, almost to the end of his life, he had what you might call an outside gig as a peace advocate, teaching classes on the subject of non-violence to children at schools in and around Washington, D.C.

 Again, from Rosenwald's obituary...